 - Using MOVES in Project-Level Carbon Monoxide Analyses (PDF) (59 pp, 2M, EPA-420-B-10-041, December 2010)

 This guidance describes how to use the MOVES emissions model to estimate CO emissions from transportation projects, including roadway intersections, highways, transit projects, parking lots and intermodal terminals.
 This guidance can be applied when using MOVES to complete any project-level quantitative CO analysis, including hot-spot analyses for transportation conformity determinations, modeling project-level emissions for SIP development, and completing NEPA analyses.

-Contact: David Bizot at 734-214-4432 or email@example.com.
-Technical questions about this guidance can be directed to firstname.lastname@example.org.
+Contact: Chris Dresser at firstname.lastname@example.org.
+Technical questions about this guidance can be directed to email@example.com.

-The two-year grace period for completing quantitative hot-spot analyses using MOVES and EMFAC ended on December 20, 2012; any new quantitative CO hot-spot conformity analyses started after this date outside of California must be based on MOVES.
-See the Federal Register notice (PDF) and EPA’s latest MOVES policy guidance for details.
+The two-year grace period for completing quantitative hot-spot analyses using MOVES2014 ends on October 7, 2016; any new quantitative CO hot-spot conformity analyses started after this date outside of California must be based on MOVES2014.
+See the Federal Register notice (PDF) (5 pp, 230K, published October 7, 2014) and EPA's latest MOVES policy guidance for details.

 Emissions Models and Methods

 - Approved Versions of Emissions Models

 The following is a summary of currently approved on-road emissions models for quantitative PM and CO hot-spot conformity analyses.
 This is only a summary; refer to the appropriate guidance and model websites for more information about the applicability and use of these models.

 Emissions Model Geographic Applicability Federal Register Notice of Approval